Montgomery-McGrath/Android_security/README.md

 # Green zone
-Refrain from using biometrics, they can be easily cracked, they fall under legal jurisdictions, biometric data may be collected.
+Refrain from using biometrics, they can be easily cracked, they fall under legal jurisdictions, and biometric data may be collected.
 Use a secure search engine, major companies (Google) track and store your information.
 Use a VPN to hide your IP address and for protection against from hackers and unsecure websites.